Prepare For Whatever Comes Your Way.

 Vitamins play a key role in a healthy nervous system, energy levels, immune system and general wellbeing.
 A lack of vitamins can lead to affected mood, sleep disturbance, fitness and general aches and pain.
-Our test will cover the the key vitamins that are necessary for your overall health.
+Our test will cover the key vitamins that are necessary for your overall health.

 Vitamin D is a fat-soluble vitamin that primarily aids calcium absorption, promoting growth and mineralisation of your bones.
 Vitamin D does not really behave like a vitamin, rather it functions more like a hormone.
-Vitamin D helps maintain strong and healthy bones by regulating calcium and phosphorus.
+It helps maintain strong and healthy bones by regulating calcium and phosphorus.
 It is also involved in different functions of your immune system, digestive, circulatory, nervous systems, whilst also affecting ageing.

 Vitamin B12 & Active B12

 Vitamin B12 is an essential vitamin that your body cannot produce.
 It is found in animal products and also added to some foods.
-Vitamin B12 has many important functions in our body.
+Vitamin B12 has many important functions in your body.
 It is required for the production of red blood cells, DNA synthesis, and tissue repair.
 Because Vitamin B12 is commonly found in animal products, individuals following a vegetarian or vegan diet may require supplementation.
 An active B12 test measures the amount of B12 that available for your body to use.